Emiliano-AL/Shake-detection-Android-App/README.md

 ## Getting Started

-This application is one of the many projects i built for the Android course that i took in the university , i enjoyed building each of these projects thanks to the amazing doctor that gave us this course .
+This application is one of the many projects i built for the Android course that i took in the university , i enjoyed building each one of these projects thanks to the amazing doctor that gave us this course .

 The main code for this application can be found in the following path /app/src/main/java/com/example/zekkes/jordanstreetsinnutshell/MainActivity.java